 You don’t have to struggle to learn the language on your own.
 Also, you don’t have to overcomplicate your learning by studying with a class.
 Rather you can get 1 to 1 personalised lessons.

 At Learn&Co you can hire professional Mandarin tutors that can tailor lessons to your suitability.
-These tutors are trained and know how to make your language learning journey easy.
+These online language tutors are trained and know how to make your language learning journey easy.
 They’ll provide you with resources that will benefit you.
 Above all, it will save you the hassle of searching for supplies.
 Furthermore, you study at your own pace with flexible timing.

 Chinese Word Order